jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 This capability allows to share build elements in a static typed way as the build definitions files can consume classes coming from build definitions of other projects.

 `@JkProject` is an annotation that applies on fields instance of `org.jerkar.tool.JkBuild` or its subclasses.
 This annotation contains the relative path of the consumed project.
-If the project build definition sources contain some `@JkProject` annotations, the build definition files of the consumed project are pre-processed and compiled recursively.
+If the project build definition sources contain some `@JkProject` annotations, build class of the consumed project are pre-processed and compiled recursively.
-The classes and the classpath of the consumed  project are added to the build definition classpath of the consumer project.
+Classes and classpath of the consumed project are added to the build definition classpath of the consumer project.

 ```
 public class DistribAllBuild extends JkBuildDependencySupport {